A backward ergodic theorem along trees and its consequences for free group actions: Abstract

 \section{Abstract}

+We prove a new pointwise ergodic theorem for probability-measure-preserving (pmp) actions of free groups, where the ergodic averages are taken over arbitrary finite subtrees of the standard Cayley graph rooted at the identity.
+This result is a significant strengthening of a theorem of Grigorchuk (1987) and Nevo and Stein (1994), and a version of it was conjectured by Bufetov in 2002.

-We prove a backward pointwise ergodic theorem for countable-to-one probability-measure-preserving (pmp) transformations, where the ergodic averages are taken along trees in the backward orbit of the point.
-This yields a new (forward) pointwise ergodic theorem along trees for pmp actions of free groups, strengthening an earlier (from 2000) theorem of Bufetov.
-We also discuss other applications of the backward theorem, in particular to the shift map on Markov chains, which yields a (forward) pointwise ergodic theorem along trees for the natural action of the free groups on their boundary.
+Our theorem for free groups arises from a new -- backward -- ergodic theorem for a countable-to-one pmp transformation, where the averages are taken over arbitrary trees of finite height in the backward orbit of the point (i.e.\ trees of possible pasts).
+We also discuss other applications of this backward theorem, in particular to the shift map with Markov measures, which yields a pointwise ergodic theorem along trees for the boundary actions of free groups.